bskokdev/TransactionDiscounts/README.md

 ## Building the project

+1. Clone the repository: `git clone https://github.com/skokcmd/TransactionDiscounts.git`
-1. Open a terminal and navigate to the project root directory.
+2. Open a terminal and navigate to the project root directory.
-2. Create a build directory by running: `mkdir build`
+3. Create a build directory by running: `mkdir build`
-3. navigate to the build directory using: `cd build`.
+4. navigate to the build directory using: `cd build`.
-4. Run CMake to generate the build files: `cmake ..` or `cmake -G "MinGW Makefiles" ..` (on Windows if using MinGW)
+5. Run CMake to generate the build files: `cmake ..` or `cmake -G "MinGW Makefiles" ..` (on Windows if using MinGW)
-5. Build the project: `make` or `cmake --build .`
+6. Build the project: `make` or `cmake --build .`
-6. Run the tests: `make test` or `ctest`
+7. Run the tests: `ctest`
+8. Run the program: `./transaction_discounts` (or `./transaction_discounts.exe` on Windows)

 ## Running the Project

 After building the project, the `transaction_discounts` executable (or `transaction_discounts.exe` on Windows) will be created in the `build` directory.
 Run the executable to start the program.

-`./transaction_discounts` - on Unix systems
+`./transaction_discounts` (Unix)

-`./transaction_discounts.exe` - on Windows
+`./transaction_discounts.exe` (Windows)